rust-lang/leadership-council/policies/project-directorship/election-process.md

 not specify how this will happen, but the council would likely convene a subcommittee to work on the issue and report back to the council.

+### Affiliation Limits

+There can be **at most 1** Project Director employed by a company that's a [*corporate member* of the Foundation](https://rustfoundation.org/members/)[^3][^4].

+There are no affiliation limits for companies that aren't corporate members.

 ### Conflicts of Interest

 The Council will follow the policies defined in the [Leadership Council RFC][rfc3392] for handling conflicts of interest.

+[rfc3392]: https://rust-lang.github.io/rfcs/3392-leadership-council.html

 One potential source of conflicts of interest is if a Council member is nominated as a candidate for the Project Director role.

-[rfc3392]: https://rust-lang.github.io/rfcs/3392-leadership-council.html
+In that case, the team the Council member represents will select another representative who will participate in the election process and cast the vote.

 ### FAQ

 #### Why is there no step where we initially require that people consent to be nominated?